mdeloof/statig/README.md

 - State-local storage
 - Compatible with `#![no_std]`, state machines are defined in ROM and no heap memory allocations.
 - (Optional) macro's for reducing boilerplate.
+- Support for generics.
+- Support for async actions and handlers (with `async` feature flag).

 ---